hchoi6613/hchoi6613.github.io/README.md

     ```md
     ---
     layout: post
-    title:  "4yew!"
+    title: RISD Museum Rebranding
-    cover_image: /assets/covers/4yew.png
+    cover_image: assets/covers/risd-museum.jpg
-    excerpt: 4YEW Juice & Smoothie Bar
+    timeline: Spring 2022
+    tags:
+    - Branding
     ---
     ```
+    - `layout` must be `post` to utilize the post layout
     - `title` is the main title of the card
     - `cover_image` is the location of where the image is located
-    - `excerpt` is optional but provides the subheading.
-        - If it is not in the metadata, then it will use the first sentences of the markdown content.
+    - `timeline` is the time spent or duration of the project
+    - `tags` is an optional list that is displayed as pills

 3. All of the pages are written in markdown.
 For documentation on how to write in markdown, see https://www.markdownguide.org/